 Facts & Figures about BNSF

-Here are some facts and figures about Fort Worth, Texas-based BNSF.
+Here are some facts and figures about BNSF (numbers are estimated):

 BNSF Reporting Marks

 Railroads have many reporting marks, identification assigned by the American Association of Railroads.
-Here are the marks for BNSF:
+BNSF reporting marks include: